 The 'Riffmaster' whose melodic, blues-soaked guitar work defined Def Leppard's colossal 80s sound before his tragic, early death.

-Steve Clark was the quiet architect of some of hard rock's loudest anthems.
-Born in Sheffield, England in 1960, he joined Def Leppard as a teenager, forming a legendary guitar partnership with Phil Collen dubbed the 'Terror Twins.'
-Clark's playing was less about flash and more about feel; his riffs on songs like 'Photograph' and 'Pour Some Sugar On Me' were monstrously catchy, blending a bluesman's soul with a rocker's brute force.
-He co-wrote much of the band's multi-platinum albums 'Pyromania' and 'Hysteria,' which soundtracked a generation.
-Offstage, Clark wrestled with the pressures of fame and escalating substance abuse, a struggle that often played out in the shadow of the band's relentless touring and recording schedule.
-His death from an alcohol and prescription drug overdose in 1991 at age 30 cut short a monumental talent, leaving a void in the band and a legacy of riffs that continue to ignite arenas.
+Steve Clark co-wrote Def Leppard's multi-platinum albums 'Pyromania' and 'Hysteria.'
+Born in Sheffield, England in 1960, he joined the band as a teenager, forming a guitar partnership with Phil Collen dubbed the 'Terror Twins.'
+Clark's riffs on songs like 'Photograph' and 'Pour Some Sugar On Me' were monstrously catchy, blending a bluesman's soul with a rocker's brute force.
+Offstage, he wrestled with the pressures of fame and escalating substance abuse.
+His death from an alcohol and prescription drug overdose in 1991 at age 30 cut short a monumental talent, leaving a void in the band and a catalog of riffs that continue to ignite arenas.

 1946–1964